How Often Should You Wash your Sheets

 Getting Skin Diseases

 The skin is a very sensitive organ that doesn't respond well to dirt.
 Your skin pores can take in most things that it comes in contact with.
-For example, dirt on your sheets will be soaked into your skin, clogging your pores which in turn can cause itching, acne breakouts, blemishes and rashes.
+For example, if you’re using organic sheets, dirt on them will be soaked into your skin, clogging your pores which in turn can cause itching, acne breakouts, blemishes and rashes.

 Taking a shower won't be effective if you wear dirty clothing or sleep on dirty surfaces.
 If your sheets have accumulated dirt, pests, oils and sweat among other body fluids, these things can give your skin a bad odor, cause hyperpigmentation and to some extent, encourage skin sagging.
 Once your skin is affected, it becomes a hard task to reverse the damage.